ErlGang/opentelemetry_testing/README.md

   * Create a span tree pattern with all the expected span attributes, links, events, etc.
   * For more information on pattern-matching rules, see the section below.
-  * Use `match/2` function for verification of the span tree.
+  * Use the `match/2` function for verification of the span tree.

 ## Pattern-matching rules

-`match/2` interface can be used for verification of the span tree.
+The `match/2` interface can be used to verify the span tree.

 The pattern-matching rules are the following:
   * `'_'` atom matches anything.
   * Atoms that start with a `$` sign (e.g. `'$some_var'`) match anything,
     the matched value is also stored and returned.
-    Note that if such special atom is used twice in the pattern, the second appearance results in the overriding of the stored value, e.g. `{'$some_var', '$some_var'}` pattern will match successfully `{some_term, another_term}` term, and the value returned by this interface would be `{true, #{'$some_var' => another_term}}`.
+    Note that if such a special atom is used twice in the pattern, the second appearance results in the overriding of the stored value, e.g. `{'$some_var', '$some_var'}` pattern will match successfully `{some_term, another_term}` term, and the value returned by this interface would be `{true, #{'$some_var' => another_term}}`.
     This limitation might be removed in the future.
-  * Match function (function with arity 1, `fun matcher_fn/1`),
-    should return a boolean value.
-But crashing or any non `true` value is treated as a failed matching.
-If you want to check for equality to some special atom or a function with arity 1, you have to use a match function:
+  * A match function (a function with arity 1, `fun matcher_fn/1`), should return a boolean value.
+However, crashing or any non-true value is treated as a failed matching.
+If you want to check for equality against some special atom or a function with arity 1, you have to use a match function:
       * `fun(Fn) -> Fn =:= fun some_module:some_function/1 end`.
       * `fun(SpecialAtom) -> SpecialAtom =:= '$special_atom' end`.
       * `fun(SpecialAtom) -> SpecialAtom =:= '_' end`.
   * Empty list (`[]`) matches an empty list only.
-  * Non-empty pattern list (`[_ | _]`) matches any list containing
+  * Non-empty pattern list (`[_ | _]`) matches any list where all patterns
-    elements that match patterns in the list.
+    in the pattern list have at least one matching element in the data list.
     Patterns in the list are checked one by one against every item in the data list until the first match is found.
 Matched data elements are not tested against subsequent patterns.
 The length of the pattern list doesn't have to be the same as the length of the data list, e.g. `['_']` pattern matches any non-empty list.